Theodore B. Comstock

-Theodore Bryant Comstock (1849–1915) was an American explorer and geologist.
+Theodore Bryant Comstock (1849–1915) was an American geologist, educator, university administrator, and mining consultant.
+He served as the first president of the University of Arizona.

-Biography
+Early life

 Theodore B. Comstock was born in Cuyahoga Falls, Ohio on July 27, 1849.
 He earned a bachelor's degree at Pennsylvania State Agricultural College, and postgraduate degrees from Cornell University.
+He married Blanche Huggins in 1880.